 Host, CBC’s Hello Goodbye

-Have you ever met someone who in minutes makes you feel so comfortable you feel like they are your best friend and trusted confidante?
-Genuine, intuitive, approachable, wise and articulate, Dale Curd is in his third season as Host of acclaimed CBC documentary television show Hello Goodbye, in which he engages strangers in conversations as they prepare to greet or see off loved ones at Toronto’s Pearson Airport.
+Have you ever met someone who can instantly make you feel so comfortable you feel like they are your best friend and trusted confidante?
+Meet Dale Curd.
+Genuine, intuitive, approachable, wise and articulate, Dale is the host of the acclaimed CBC documentary television series, Hello Goodbye.
+The series follows Dale as he engages strangers in conversations as they prepare to greet or see off loved ones at Toronto’s Pearson Airport.

 “The show is so deeply rooted in common experience that it is truly, persuasively poignant, but immensely uplifting, too,” says Globe and Mail television critic John Doyle.
 “Much of that has to do with Curd’s natural ability to draw closely-held stories and unexpressed feelings out of people.”

 A compelling, compassionate and dynamic host and public speaker, Dale boasts in a number of other media pursuits.
 Dale began presenting his keynote, The Mastery and Science of Empathetic Listening, to healthcare organizations across North America in 2017.
 Since 2008, Dale is retained as an expert catalyst helping global corporations speak to and market services and products to men.
 Dale has a private counselling practice.

 In December 2019, Dale and his wife, Kimberly Alexander, released their book, Living Lightly.